IlyaLisov/jwt/README.md

 ### Persist tokens

-Library supports `PersistentTokenServiceImpl` implementation with saving tokens to `TokenStorage`.
+Library supports `PersistentTokenService` implementation with saving tokens to `TokenStorage`.

 With such approach you can store tokens in Redis or in-memory Map and create new